Ugandan opposition members face 'terrorism' charges – DW – 08/25/2024

 "We have a situation where our police system colludes with foreign police systems or militaries to access individuals who are deemed to be threats in their mother countries.
 So what happened to the 36 Ugandans was very unfortunate," the ISHR president told DW.

-"I do not advise even human rights defenders from neighboring countries to come and hide here because being accessed by the people they were running away from is a huge possibility."
+"I do not advise even human rights defenders from neighboring countries to come and hide here [in Kenya] because being accessed by the people they were running away from is a huge possibility."

 Adolf Mbaine, a political analyst at Makerere University, suggested that the close relationship between Kenyan President William Ruto and his Ugandan counterpart, Yoweri Museveni, was likely a factor in the opposition group's deportation.